Purple-Devs/rbenv-env/README.md

     $ rbenv env

-To see what environment variables rbenv / plugins pass to commands (Shows PATH and any variables that start with GEM or RBENV)
+To see what environment variables rbenv / plugins pass to commands (Shows PATH and any variables that start with GEM, RAILS, RBENV or RUBY)

 ## Installation